 But for now, go back and read this post out loud.
 But don’t just SAY it.
 Bring it to life.
 Read it in a character’s voice.
 Make it yours.
 Make it awesome.

-- Resources for Innovation [Coming Soon, but not as Soon]
+- Resources for Innovation [Coming Soon, almost as Soon]

-- Outcomes of Innovation[Coming Soon, but the least Soon]
+- Outcomes of Innovation[Coming Soon, the least Soon]